 - Family support for attendance

-We reference the Sutton Trust/EEF Teaching and Learning Toolkit on best practice for pupil premium spend and align the needs of our children with research based strategies that support breaking down the barriers to performance.
+We reference the Sutton Trust/EEF Teaching and Learning Toolkit on best practice for PPG spending and align the needs of our children with research based strategies that support breaking down the barriers to learning.
 We review and refine strategies after careful analysis of what is working best and giving us the best outcomes for the children.

-The impact of the Pupil Premium Grant was measured at the end of the academic year in relation to:
+The impact of the PPG is measured at the end of the academic year in relation to:

 - Parent participation